 The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
 Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.
 The 400 POWs still on the ship were sent to Japan.

 At Mukden, the POWs were held at Hoten Camp.
 When they got there, they lived in dugouts and were later moved to a two-story brick barracks with electricity and cold running water.
 Each enlisted POW received two thin blankets to cover themselves with at night.
 The officers got one blanket and a mattress.
 The barracks were divided into 10 sections with five on the ground floor and five on the second floor.
 Each section was divided into four double-decked sleeping bays which held 8 men.
-In all, 48 men slept in a section which was infested with lice, fleas, and bedbugs.
+In all, 48 men slept in a section that was infested with lice, fleas, and bedbugs.
 There was a shelf two feet higher for the men’s clothing.
-The heat was provided by stoves known as”patchkas” which apparently provided adequate heat.
+The heat was provided by stoves known as “patchkas” which apparently provided adequate heat.
 Temperatures during the winter average 40 degrees below zero and over 200 POWs died in the camp the first winter.

 Meals were the same every day.
 For breakfast, they had cornmeal mush, beans, and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.
 The food was good, but the POWs did not receive enough, and during the first winter 205 POWs died from malnutrition and not having the proper clothing.